-A track saw cuts much more accurately because it comes with a guide rail with tracks which provides a stable and straight cutting path, ensuring precise and splinter-free cuts.
+A track saw cuts much more accurately because it comes with a guide rail with tracks, along which the saw glides along. provides a stable and straight cutting path, ensuring precise and splinter-free cuts.

-A track saw is also called a plunge-cut saw because you can lay it flat directly on the material and adjust the blade to protrude down, plunging into the material to make the cut—something you can’t do with a traditional circular saw.
+Track saws are also called plunge-cut saws because the blade can be adjusted in and out of the saw base plate, so that you can just lay it flat directly on the material and adjust the blade to protrude down, plunging into the material to make the cut—something you can’t do with a traditional circular saw.

 You may already have a table saw, a circular saw or even a panel saw and are wondering why you should get a track saw.
 You should get it because it provides an easier and more accurate way to make long rip cuts.